 Cement Manufacturing Industries in the World

-The top three cement producers of the world as recorded in 2010 are the USA, China, and India.
+The top three cement producers in the world as recorded in 2010 are the USA, China, and India.
 Among these countries, China alone manufactures about 45% of the total worldwide production of cement.
 Global consumption of cement continues to rise since it is a non-recyclable product and so every new construction or repair needs new cement.
 Especially in the economies of Asia and Eastern Europe, cement production is an important element of progress.

 According to the global cement directory, there are about 2273 active cement production plants in the world.
 Some of the leading cement manufacturers are LafargeHolcim, Anhui Conch, China National Building Materials, HeidelbergCement, Cemex, Italcementi, China Resources Cement, Taiwan Cement, Eurocement, and Votorantim.
 The total global consumption of cement, as indicated by statistics in 2015, measures up to 18 million metric tons, most of which is attributed to the rising national economy of North America.

-Among the developed capitalist countries, the leading producers of cement are USA, France, Italy, and Germany.
-Iran, now the top producer in the Middle-East, occupies the third position in the world for cement manufacture.
+Among the developed capitalist countries, the leading producers of cement are the USA, France, Italy, and Germany.
+Iran, now the top producer in the Middle East, occupies the third position in the world for cement manufacture.
 Asian and African countries are also progressive in the production of cement.

-The kiln process in cement plant causes the emission of carbon dioxide, which is one of the major greenhouse gases responsible for global warming.
+The kiln process in cement plants causes the emission of carbon dioxide, which is one of the major greenhouse gases responsible for global warming.
 With a view to reducing, even eliminating, the harmful environmental impacts of cement usage, leading industries are now trying to implement technologies that utilize recycled materials and renewable energy sources.
 “Green cement” is such a sustainable construction material that is the result of extensive research related to the check the effects of global warming.